stefanspringer1/RegexTemplates/README.md

 # RegexTemplates

-This packages makes it possible to efficiently replace an regular expression with a template containing `$1`, `S2`, etc.
+This package makes it possible to efficiently replace an regular expression with a template containing `$1`, `S2`, etc.

 Example: